MJEvans3/UMushroom_UK_Investment_Competition_2025/Tactical Strategy/TACTICAL_STRATEGY.md

 **⏰ 2:00 PM GMT** - Verify Friday's orders executed

 **📊 Position Check:**
-- VIXY should now be at 4-5% weight
+- Amundi VIX ETF should now be at 4-5% weight
 - All CPI-triggered adjustments from Thursday should be in place
 - Cash position: ~2-7% depending on Friday deployments